ynab guide

 When you forecast, you imagine more money, which takes your eyes off the money that you really do have control over—the money in your possession.
 Even though more money is probably (hopefully!) coming, you still have to make decisions about the money you have right now.

 Focusing on what you have will help you realize that your money is finite.
 Things may start to feel a little bit scarce.
 Neither of those feelings seem particularly nice, huh?
-Dreading this feeling is what keeps a lot of people from budgeting.
+Dreading this feeling is what keeps a lot of people from dealing with their finances.

 Scarcity is a powerful tool to help make your financial decisions with confidence.